adityakmehrotra/Minesweeper/README.md

 # Minesweeper
-Created the popular Minesweeper game using Haskell
+Created the popular Minesweeper game using Haskell.
+This game can be played through the Command Line.